Aliases for AQR Gene

 GeneCards Summary for AQR Gene

 AQR (Aquarius Intron-Binding Spliceosomal Factor) is a Protein Coding gene.
-Among its related pathways are mRNA Splicing - Major Pathway and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Gene Expression.
 An important paralog of this gene is ZNFX1.

 Involved in pre-mRNA splicing as component of the spliceosome (PubMed:11991638, PubMed:25599396, PubMed:28502770, PubMed:28076346).
 Intron-binding spliceosomal protein required to link pre-mRNA splicing and snoRNP (small nucleolar ribonucleoprotein) biogenesis (PubMed:16949364).
 Plays a key role in position-dependent assembly of intron-encoded box C/D small snoRNP, splicing being required for snoRNP assembly (PubMed:16949364).
 May act by helping the folding of the snoRNA sequence.
 Binds to intron of pre-mRNAs in a sequence-independent manner, contacting the region between snoRNA and the branchpoint of introns (40 nucleotides upstream of the branchpoint) during the late stages of splicing (PubMed:16949364).
 Has ATP-dependent RNA helicase activity and can unwind double-stranded RNA molecules with a 3' overhang (in vitro) (PubMed:25599396).